Skip to Content

 Plants infected with leaf spots will have yellow leaves, and the leaves may drop.
 Most leaf-bearing plants are susceptible to this disease.

 Black spot: It is an infectious fungal disease that resembles black splotches.
-It causes yellowing leaf, premature leaf drop, and there is a decline in the growth of the plant.
+It causes yellowing leaves, premature leaf drop, and a plant growth decline.

 It occurs during moist and humid conditions and affects the new leaf tissues.
 Use a sulfur or copper fungicide to treat black spot and focus on the following:

-• As black spot thrives in wet conditions, keep the leaves dry by ensuring good air circulation and water the plant at the base instead of top or leaves.
+• As the black spot thrives in wet conditions, keep the leaves dry by ensuring good air circulation and watering the plant at the base instead of the top or leaves.

 • Keep the soil well-drained to discourage the growth of fungal diseases.